'Real Credit Growth And Innovation Occur In The World Of Private Capital' Not In Traditional Banks

 Financialization.
 With the possibility of asset bubbles - which don’t show up in the general measures of consumer price inflation, the target variable used to conduct monetary policy.

-And, this is why the Federal Reserve has been able to pump billions and billions of dollars into the banking system - and most of it goes into the “financial circuit” of the economy, and not into the “industrial circuit.”
+And this is why the Federal Reserve has been able to pump billions and billions of dollars into the banking system, and most of it goes into the “financial circuit” of the economy, and not into the “industrial circuit.”

 Note that in the 1960s, most of the credit inflation created by the Federal Reserve did go into the “industrial circuit” of the economy.
 But, as businesses and investors observed that the government’s credit inflation was almost a constant thing, they adapted.

 Returns were higher and steadier coming from the “financial circuit” than from the “industrial circuit.”
-Why, you had the “Greenspan put” under the stock market, which was followed up by the Bernanke-Yellen policy to create a consumer wealth effect in the stock market to spur on the recovery from the Great Recession.
+Why you had the “Greenspan put” under the stock market, which was followed up by the Bernanke-Yellen policy to create a consumer wealth effect in the stock market to spur on the recovery from the Great Recession.
 Consequently, business capital expenditures suffered in a major way as stock repurchases, increases in dividend payments, and other financial engineering techniques became the work of many major corporations.

 Ms. Tett’s article is just another bit of evidence that government programs to spur on credit inflation are really a “legacy” effort.
-These policies don’t create economic growth anymore - and if they do anything, they just help to create more wealth inequality, ”in China, America, or anywhere else.”
+These policies don’t create economic growth anymore - and if they do anything, they just help to create more wealth inequality ”in China, America, or anywhere else.”

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.